lf-lang/lf-demos/federated-decentralized/README.md

 #### Hybrid Solutions

-In this application, eventual inconsistencies can occur when:
+In [Accounts7.lf](src/Accounts7.lf), eventual inconsistencies can occur when:

 * An AccountManager rejects a withdrawl because a remote deposit took longer than the STA of the AccountManager (30 ms) to arrive.
 The remote system may record the withdrawl as having succeeded, but the local manager has actually rejected the withdrawl and imposed an overdraft protection.
 * An AccountManager dispenses cash because a remote withdrawl took longer than the STA of the AccountManager (30 ms) to arrive.
 In this case, two withdrawls succeed, but the local manager may record the remote withdrawl failing, and the remote manager may record the local withdrawl failing.